 IRB Position Announcement

-The following five positions are available on the IRB beginning Fall 2013.
-Each position will be appointed by the Dean of the Graduate School to serve a three-year term.
+The following three positions are available on the IRB beginning Fall 2017.
+Each position will be appointed by the Interim Dean of the Graduate School to serve a three-year term.

-1. One regular voting member from the College of Sciences
+1. One regular voting member from the Department of Communication Studies

-2. One regular voting member from the College of Business and Applied Sciences
+2. One alternate member from the College of Arts and Humanities

-3. One regular voting member from the College of Arts and Humanities
+3. One alternate member from the College of Sciences

 About the IRB